 Retiling Shower Cost

-- The job will take approximately 2 - 4 days to complete
+• The job will take approximately 2 to 4 days to complete.

-- How to find and hire a professional tiler
+• How to find and hire a professional tiler using MyJobQuote.

-Retiling a shower typically costs around £250 and can take anywhere from 2 to 4 days depending on the state and complexity of your bathroom and shower.
+Retiling a shower typically costs around £250, and can take anywhere from 2 to 4 days depending on the current condition of your bathroom, the complexity of your shower fixture, and your chosen bathroom retiling design.

-However, this price can be affected by a few different factors such as the shower size, the type of the tiles, access issues and a few other things.
+However, what you pay for shower retiling can be affected by a few different factors, such as the shower size, the type of tiles, ease of access, and your location in the UK.

 Are you ready for a quote for your job?